radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 The primary focus of this document is addressing security considerations for RADIUS.

 Deprecating insecure transport for RADIUS, and requiring secure transport means that historical and/or future security issues with the RADIUS protocol no longer apply.

+Experience has shown that it can be difficult to configure and update certificates in a RADIUS environment.
+Public Certification Authorities (CAs) will not issue certificates specifically for use by RADIUS servers.
+As for updates, certificates may be valid for many years.
+By the time a certificate is up for renewal, the people and processes responsible for it may have changed.
+Which means that updating certificates can be a complex and error-prone task.

+Therefore while [RFC6614] suggested that TLS-PSK was optional, we mandate support for TLS-PSK here.
+We also correct the omission of any discussion related to TLS-PSK identies in that specification, and explain how those identities are used on clients and servers.

 # IANA Considerations